Bankoga/golem/docs/key.md

   - Layer: A group/set/2d matrix of destinations produced by the same production rules.
 Akin to a layer in BP neural nets.
   - Module: A collection of inter-, and intra-connected layers which serve as a distinct semantic whole/sub-set of the graph.
   - Composition: The components used/responsible for connecting different organizational and functional components.
-    - Circuits: They operate based on hook tags.
+    - Circuit: A set of rules for building a continuous path of cells across multiple destination stacks (layer matrix i,j) that eventually return to the starting stack.
+They operate based on hook tags.
 A modules circuit support is determined by the hooks described in the module.
+    - Pipeline: A set of rules for building a continuous path of information through several modules.
+All pipelines have 3 sets of connections/parts: input(s), output(s), internal(s) which can span an arbitrary number of stages between input, and output.

 Misc stuff to be incorporated